OfekSagiv/code-review-analyzer/README.md

-# 📘 Project Setup Guide
+# 📘 Code Review Analyzer Tool

 ## 🔍 About the Project